kerusey/CoffeeBreaker/.github/ISSUE_TEMPLATE/add-realization.md

 ---
-name: Add realization / Допиши позже
+name: Add realization
-about: Describe this issue / Опиши что дописывать
+about: Describe this issue
 title: ''
 labels: ''
 assignees: ''

 ---

-path/to/file/filename.lang